-The inspection was brought forward following a concern that the setting's safeguarding procedure was not working effectively.
-This was investigated by the setting and it was found that the safeguarding documentation was not up to date, staff training had not been updated and staff supervision was not effective, therefore not meeting the requirements.
-This inspection found that the setting took appropriate action and up-todate documentation is now in place and safeguarding training has been accessed within the last month by the staff team.
-The formal supervision of staff is now in place.
-Staff are now fully aware of their responsibilities to manage any safeguarding issues and the procedures they are required to follow, ensuring that relevant information is shared immediately and children are safeguarded at all times.
-For example, staff know they need to immediately report any concerns that they have about the welfare of children or behaviour of staff and other adults on the premises.
-Safeguarding is now effective because the safeguarding and welfare requirements of the Statutory framework for the Early Years Foundation Stage are fully understood by the management team and all the staff.
+Safeguarding is effective because the safeguarding and welfare requirements of the Statutory framework for the Early Years Foundation Stage are fully understood by all the staff.
+They are fully aware of their responsibilities to manage any safeguarding issues and the procedures they are required to follow, ensuring that relevant information is shared immediately and children's safety is promoted at all times.
 This means that children are well protected in the setting.
-There are robust recruitment and selection procedures and staff are monitored to ensure children are protected and staff's ongoing suitability is assured.
-The setting has a range of policies and procedures in place to help staff to keep children safe.
-These are reviewed regularly and are now implemented consistently across the setting.
-Staff have a good understanding of how to keep children safe.
-Access to the setting is carefully controlled and parents and staff are frequently reminded of the procedures for collecting children.
+There are robust recruitment and selection procedures, and staff are monitored to help ensure their continuing suitability.
+The setting has a range of policies and procedures in place to support the staff to keep children safe.
+These are reviewed regularly and are implemented consistently across the setting.
+The staff demonstrate a good understanding of how to keep children safe.
+Access to the setting is carefully controlled and parents are frequently reminded of the procedures for leaving and collecting children.
 Staff assess risks continuously and address issues, such as spillages, immediately.
 Accidents are carefully recorded and this information is shared with parents.
-Accident reports are monitored to identify risks which could be avoided.
+Accident reports are monitored to identify any risks which could be avoided.

-The provider and the management team have a clear understanding of their responsibility in meeting the learning and development requirements of the Statutory framework for the Early Years Foundation Stage.
+The staff team have a clear understanding of their responsibility in meeting the learning and development requirements of the Statutory framework for the Early Years Foundation Stage.
 Secure systems are in place to monitor planning and assessment to ensure staff are fully aware of children's progress.
-There is an effective tracking procedure which ensures identification of gaps in development for individual children as well as particular groups, such as those whose starting points are lower than expected when they start at the setting.
-There are new systems in place for managing the performance of staff, which now includes regular supervision.
-Areas for improvement are identified and appropriate training or coaching is put into place.
-Staff are given targets which are regularly reviewed and this is having a positive impact on the quality of teaching and children's learning and development.
+There is an effective tracking procedure, which ensures identification of gaps in development for individual children as well as particular groups, such as those whose starting points are lower than expected.
+There are systems in place for managing the performance of staff, which now includes regular supervision.
+Areas for ongoing professional development are identified and a wide range of training is attended by the staff, moving forward the quality of the teaching.
+Staff work together to regularly review their provision and have action plans for continual development.
+This has a positive impact on the quality of teaching and children's learning and development.
 Self-evaluation is continuous and involves the views of parents and children.
-As a result, there are clear improvement plans in place for the setting as a whole.
-Partnerships with parents and other agencies are well developed and this means that staff can access other services to support the development of children in their care.
+As a result, there are plans in place to drive forward the quality of the setting as a whole.